 - Cook pasta according to directions in salted water.
 Drain and rinse under cold water until completely cooled.
 Shake off as much excess water as possible.

-- Meanwhile, in a large bowl, whisk together the mayonnaise, balsamic vinegar, olive oil, and salt and pepper.
+- Meanwhile, in a large bowl, whisk together the mayonnaise (2 tablespoons), balsamic vinegar (2 tablespoons), olive oil (1/4 cup), and kosher salt and black pepper to taste.

 - Drizzle with more olive oil and balsamic and top with fresh cracked pepper before serving, if desired.

-- For a heartier meal, add grilled chicken to the pasta salad.
+- Make it a meal: For a heartier meal, add grilled chicken to the pasta salad, or chickpeas for a vegetarian option.